-When observing extended objects for which there is no or not enough pure sky in the 11" slit to perform a good sky subtraction one should use the template XSHOOTER_slt_obs_FixedSkyOffset or XSHOOTER_ifu_obs_FixedSkyOffset.
+When observing extended objects for which there is no or not enough pure sky in the 11" slit perform good subtraction should use the template to а sky one XSHOOTER slt obs FixedSkyOffset or XSHOOTER ifu obs FixedSkyOffset.
 It allows alternating between an object (O) and sky position (S) with the possibility of adding a small jittering around the object and the sky position.
 One cycle is a pair of OS or SO observations.
 Cycles are repeated in OSSO sequences.
 For each arm, the user chooses the number of exposures taken at each position and the exposure time (both identical for all O and S positions).
 Exposures are asynchronous.